rozlynboutin/microbiome_helper/CBW-2016-PICRUSt-tutorial.md

 (etc.)
 ```

+As you can see the otus_corrected.txt file has "normalized" the OTU table according to the PICRUSt 16S copy number predictions.
+By looking at the differences between the two OTU files can you tell what the predicted 16S copy number is for OTU 181348?
+What about OTU 244484?

-Ok, no lets actually make our functional predictions of KEGG Ortholog (KOs) predictions using the corrected OTU table as input:
+Ok, now lets actually make our functional predictions of KEGG Ortholog (KOs) predictions using the corrected OTU table as input:

     predict_metagenomes.py -i otus_corrected.biom -o ko_predictions.biom